linqingfan/QCSetup/README.md

 cd .vscode
 sh .vscode/launch_research.sh
 ```
-Look for BasicQuantBookTemplate.ipynb to see how to use start quantbook
+Look for BasicQuantBookTemplate.ipynb to see how to start quantbook
 There is a minor ammendment need to be made.
 The first code to execute is:
 ```
 %run start.py